Open-Source-Compliance/Sharing-creates-value/README.md

 6. for every particular license check whether it is really the license text the scanner has identified or not. is it the license itself or only a reference to the license?
-	Especially when the scanner identifies  BSD-x-Clause check also for the wording in the disclaimer In case the scanner has identified ISC check also for the correct wordin in the disclaimer
+	Especially when the scanner identifies  BSD-x-Clause check also for the wording in the disclaimer In case the scanner has identified ISC check also for the correct wording in the disclaimer
 7. is every from the scanner identified license concluded by a reviewer?
 8. do the analysis file contain strange or unknown license names as concluded licenses?